-Dr Andrew Cornish, principal at Coleg Sir Gâr and Coleg Ceredigion added: “It is great to see our students performing consistently well and to a high standard.
+Dr Andrew Cornish, principal of Coleg Sir Gâr and Coleg Ceredigion added: “It is great to see our students performing consistently well and to a high standard.

-“These A-Level results along with an equally strong performance in the Advanced Welsh Baccalaureate Qualification will see our learners continue to progress to higher education, both locally at University of Wales Trinity Saint David, and throughout the United Kingdom to pursue their chosen careers.
+“These A-level results along with an equally strong performance in the Advanced Welsh Baccalaureate Qualification and the Extended Project Qualification (EPQ) will see our learners continue to progress to higher education, both locally at University of Wales Trinity Saint David, and throughout the United Kingdom to pursue their chosen careers.